TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

-where $\phi$ denotes the Stabilized Instance Normalization layer.
-This layer is critical for pre-conditioning the non-stationary input data, eliminating the severe inter-variable scale imbalance identified as the primary source of optimization failure for linear models under the winner-takes-all (WTA) objective.The resulting stable latent representation is then efficiently processed by the linear encoder ($Enc$) before being mapped to the final set of diverse forecasts by the multi-hypothesis decoder ($Dec$).
-This architecture adheres to the probabilistic multi-hypothesis formulation of~\cite{guzman2012multiple,lee2016stochastic,rupprecht2017learning,perera2024multi}, but critically replaces heavy recurrent or transformer backbones with computationally efficient linear projections and our novel, analytically reversible normalization, achieving an optimized balance between computational efficiency and complexity.
+Here, $\phi$ preconditions the non-stationary input by reducing the scale imbalance diagnosed in Section~\ref{sec:diagnosis}.
+The stabilized representation is then processed by the linear encoder and finally mapped to a set of diverse trajectory hypotheses by the decoder.
+This design follows the multi-hypothesis forecasting formulation of~\cite{guzman2012multiple,lee2016stochastic,rupprecht2017learning,perera2024multi}, while replacing heavy recurrent or Transformer-based backbones with a lightweight encoder and a reversible normalization step.

-\bfsection{Stabilized Instance Normalization (SIN)} To satisfy the requirements derived in Sec \ref{sec:diagnosis}, we introduce SIN.
-It achieves robust, channel-wise, and reversible normalization.
+\paragraph{Stabilized Instance Normalization (SIN).} SIN is introduced as a minimal preconditioning mechanism to stabilize WTA optimization under lightweight linear backbones.
+Its goal is not to increase model expressiveness, but to provide robust, channel-wise, and reversible normalization.

-Standard Instance Normalization~\cite{in} (i.e., Requirement 1) is vulnerable to outliers (spikes) or distribution shift, which are common in non-stationary time-series.
-A single extreme value can corrupt its mean ($\mu$) and variance ($\sigma^2$) estimates, destabilizing the normalization.
+Standard Instance Normalization~\cite{in} satisfies the per-instance requirement, but it is sensitive to outliers and distribution shift, both of which are common in non-stationary time-series.
+A single extreme observation can substantially distort the empirical mean and variance, which in turn destabilizes normalization.